 The block diagram (Figure 1) shows the parasite-powered circuitry.
-This circuitry "steals" power whenever the I/O input is high.
-I/O provides sufficient power as long as the specified timing and voltage requirements are met.
-The advantages of parasite power are two-fold: 1) By parasiting off this input, battery power is not consumed for 1-Wire ROM function commands, and 2) if the battery is exhausted for any reason, the ROM can still be read normally.
-The remaining circuitry of the DS1922E is solely operated by battery energy.
+This circuitry "steals" power whenever the IO input is high.
+IO provides sufficient power as long as the specified timing and voltage requirements are met.
+The advantages of parasite power are two-fold: 1) By parasiting off this input, battery power is not consumed for 1-Wire ROM function commands, and 2) if the battery is exhausted for any reason, the ROM may still be read normally.
+The remaining circuitry of the DS1923 is solely operated by battery energy.